Palm Oil Market Analysis

 - Domestic oilseed production in Indonesia & Malaysia depending on weather conditions and amenities available.

-- Policies, particularly import duties-Australia for example had proposed a bill to enforce labeling palm oil as product ingredient instead of vegetable oil.
+- Policies, particularly import duties-Australia for example, had proposed a bill to enforce labeling palm oil as product ingredient instead of vegetable oil.
 If this bill was passed, consumers who believe that palm oil is bad because palm oil plantations have contributed to deforestation could easily avoid products that contain palm oil.
-This could lead to low demand for palm oil-based products thus affecting the price of crude palm oil market.
+This could lead to lower demand for palm oil-based products, thus affecting the price of crude palm oil market.